TheSpaghettiDetective/obico-server/docs/faq.md

 ## How do I run TSD on a server with GPU?

-Great to know you are ready for the challenge! ;)
+Great to know you are ready for some challenge! ;)

 ### On Linux